banditcpp/bandit/README.md

 Bandit is a framework for C++11 that wants to make working with unit tests a pleasant experience.

+Bandit has been tested with GCC 4.7.3, Clang 3.2.0, and Visual Studio 2012.
+It doesn't work with Visual Studio 2010.
+If your compiler doesn't support the C++11 features required by Bandit, we suggest that you take a look at [Igloo](http://igloo-testing.org), which is built on the same philosophy but works without C++11.

 Bandit is released under the [MIT license](LICENSE.md)

 #An example